Alluysl/minecraft-dust-cloud-generator/README.md

 Run `make` or `gen_obj` to compile the OBJ-based generator.

-Rune `make gen_grid` to compile the bounding-box-based generator.
+Run `make gen_grid` to compile the bounding-box-based generator.

 Run `make gen_obj_example` for an example that uses `shape.obj` (needs to be provided) to create a `red_shadow` and a `cyan_shadow` functions.